NoBrainerGames/nobrainergames.github.io/docs/blog/musings/Scene B.md

 "I can't think of any possible way I could have missed it.
 I checked the surrounding areas..."

-"We will have the minor nobles breathing down our throats if YOU can't come up with a reason for these deaths!" the Vice President exploded.
+"We will have the minor nobles breathing down our necks if YOU can't come up with a reason for these deaths!" the Vice President exploded.

 The throbbing vein in the Vice President's temple came dangerously close to popping.